akashdip2001/Project-Music-App/README.md

 ### Conclusion:
 The CORS issue you're facing stems from server-side restrictions.
 If you can modify server settings, you should allow CORS requests by updating the `.htaccess` file or configuring the server.
 If that's not possible on InfinityFree, you may need to look for a hosting service that allows better control over CORS headers.

+### If CORS Issue Persists:
+If adding the `.htaccess` file doesn’t resolve the issue, InfinityFree might not allow users to set custom headers like `Access-Control-Allow-Origin`.
+In that case, you might need to switch to a different hosting provider that offers more flexibility, such as:
+- **Vercel** (for serverless hosting)
+- **Netlify** (for static sites)
+- **Heroku** (for dynamic applications)

+These platforms are better equipped for handling modern web app needs, including proper CORS handling.